syseleven/grav-docs-metakube/pages/03.Tutorials/22.read-write-many-volumes/default.en.md

 This tutorial shows how you can enable RWX, by deploying [rook](https://rook.io) with a shared file system.

 !!!
+This tutorial was tested with Rook version 0.9.0.
+If you encounter problems, please make sure to check the [Rook documentation](https://rook.io/docs/rook/v0.9/) for breaking changes.

+!!!
 Note that rook builds up a Ceph cluster in the background.
 You must have deeper knowledge about Ceph to operate a cluster in production grade clusters.
 We will not provide support for Ceph clusters in your MetaKube clusters!

 ### Known Limitations